 Juvenile albacore found along the North America coast in summer and fall months move offshore in the winter and spring.
-Childers, et al. (2011) showed five patterns of movement away from the northern California Current.
-Albacore migrated 1) far offshore between 150 and 180° W during the winter and returned to the northern region off Oregon and Washington the following summer; 2) west and south during the winter then into the southern California Current the following summer; 3) into the central North Pacific during the winter then into the Western Pacific the following spring, presumably to spawn; 4) west to offshore areas between 130 and 140° W during the winter and returning to the southern California Current the following summer; 5) overwintered along the Baja peninsula and returned to the SCB the following summer.
+Childers et al. (2011) showed 5 patterns of movement away from the northern California Current.
+Albacore migrated 1) far offshore between 150 and 180° W during the winter and returned to the northern region off OR and WA the following summer, 2) west and south during the winter then into the southern California Current the following summer 3) into the central North Pacific during the winter then into the western Pacific the following spring, presumably to spawn, 4) west to offshore areas between 130 and 140° W during the winter and returning to the southern California Current the following summer, 5) overwintered along the Baja peninsula and returned to the SCB the following summer.

-Vertical habitat use varies with region (Childers, et al. 2011).
+Vertical habitat use varied with region (Childers et al. 2011).
 Tagged juvenile albacore were found to exploit deeper waters off Baja California, Mexico, making frequent dives to depths exceeding 200 m during the day and remaining in the surface mixed layer at night.
-Off Oregon and Washington, where mixed layer depths are shallow and chlorophyll-a concentrations are high, they remained near the surface both day and night.
+Off Oregon and Washington, where mixed layer depths are shallow and Chl-a concentrations are high, they remained near the surface both day and night.
 As albacore moved offshore to the west, the vertical habitat use deepened, corresponding with the increased depth of the deep scattering layer.

 Like all tunas, albacore are broadcast spawners.
-Spawning occurs in the tropical and subtropical waters in the Central and Western Pacific.
-Foreman's (1980) map shows a spawning area that is centered on 20° N and 160° E and does not extend east of about 150° W. Ashida, et al. (2020) examined the reproductive traits of albacore tuna in the western North Pacific.
+Spawning occurs in the tropical and subtropical waters in the central and western Pacific.
+Foreman's (1980) map shows a spawning area that is centered on $20^{\circ}$ N and $160^{\circ}$ E and does not extend east of about $150^{\circ}$ W. Ashida et al. (2020) examined the reproductive traits of albacore tuna in the western North Pacific.
 Sex ratios shift with size, in juvenile and subadult size classes the ratio is 1:1 whereas at larger size classes (above 95 cm FL) males dominate.
 They found evidence of active spawning in all months except for January with most spawning occurring in April through September.
-The estimated batch fecundity and relative batch fecundity (mean \pm SD) were 1.16 ± 0.67 million oocytes and 59.1 ± 31.5 oocytes/g, respectively (FL range: 88.6-104.8 cm) with fecundity increasing with FL.
+The estimated batch fecundity and relative batch fecundity (mean $\pm$ SD) were 1.16 $\pm$ 0.67 million oocytes and $59.1 \pm 31.5$ oocytes/g, respectively (fork length range: 88.6-104.8 cm) with fecundity increasing with fork length.

-3.1.6 Essential Fish Habitat for Albacore Tuna
+2.1.6 Essential Fish Habitat for Albacore Tuna (Figure 4b)

-Albacore tuna EFH is defined using a combination of data sources provided in the sections above as well as expert opinion (see Figure 4b).
-Combining all age classes, albacore tuna EFH includes the entire U.S. West Coast EEZ seaward of the 12 m depth contour.
+Here the EFH is defined using a combination of data sources provided in the previous sections on albacore tuna (i.e., 2.1.1-2.1.5) as well as expert opinion.
+The EFH for albacore tuna include the entire West Coast U.S. EEZ seaward of the 12 m depth contour.
 While albacore tuna may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The high productivity and presence of diverse fish, squid, and crustacean species make the California Current a suitable habitat for feeding and growth to maturity for juvenile albacore tuna.
+The high productivity and presence of diverse fish, squid and crustacean species make the California Current a suitable habitat for feeding and growth to maturity for juvenile albacore tuna.